First-Time Apartment Renter's Guide: 20 Step Checklist

 Steps to Take After Renting Your First Apartment

 Online shopping that sells bulk or overstock items is a win for saving money.
 You can also scour local discount retailers or secondhand stores for inexpensive hand towels, cleaners, and sponges.
 Remember to personalize your new apartment with plenty of decor and unique artwork.
-Here's a resource for where to buy cheap art for an apartment and outfit your new home in style.
+Check out our guide on how to buy cheap furniture for your apartment.

 • Schedule your move-in date.
 Talk to your landlord about a move-in date and either enlist the help of your family and friends to start packing or hire professional movers.